QuentinSup/jquery.simpleupload/README.md

 * Multiple options and events

 ## Pre-requisite
-Simple upload is a Jquery plugin, so need jQuery to work.
+Simple upload is a Jquery plugin, so simply need jQuery to work ;)

 ## Install